sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_column_level_security/security_column_level_security.md

 ## What we've covered
 Duration: 5

-In this lab we learned how to apply column level security in Sigma, through the administrative user interface.
+In this lab we learned how to apply column level security in Sigma, through the administrative user interface and the various implications of different configurations.

 **Additional Resource Links**